Hi, I'm Serena Greenslade and having lived in Dorset, England for 99% of my life I now live in Chaos, Ferreira Do Zezere, Central Portugal.

-I now specialize in one to one private lessons for children and adults and create very comprehensive online courses that give you lifetime access plus the ability to ask me questions 7 days a week.
-These online courses are a very good substitute and in some cases better than a face to face lesson!
+I now specialize in one to one private lessons for children and adults and create very comprehensive online video courses that give you lifetime access plus the ability to ask me questions 7 days a week.
+These video courses are a very good substitute and in some cases better than a face to face lesson!

 I've written articles for various magazines worldwide including The Lady, the PTR Tennis Pro, Dancing Magazine and the International Tennis Federation Coaching and Sport Science Review.
 See further down for more details of these.

 I'm still a shy person BUT when I have to speak in front of groups or to strangers I know all the secrets to make it a bit easier for myself!